GoogleChrome/web.dev/src/site/content/en/blog/css-size-adjust/index.md

 [caniuse](https://caniuse.com/mdn-css_at-rules_font-face_size-adjust) for latest
 support).
 It also demonstrates a few ways to correct and normalize font sizes for smoother user experience, consistent design systems and more predictable page layout.
-For example, when optimizing initial font rendering to prevent [cumulative layout shift](/cls/) (CLS).
+One important use case is optimizing web font rendering to prevent [cumulative layout shift](/cls/) (CLS).

 Here's an interactive [demo](https://codepen.io/argyleink/pen/rNyMjxR) of the problem space.
 Try changing the typeface with the dropdown and observe:
-1. The wildheight differences in the results.
+1. The height differences in the results.
-1. Visual jarring content shifts.
+1. Visually jarring content shifts.
 1. Moving interactive target areas (the dropdown jumps around!).

 {% Codepen {